White bread may feel soft and fresh, but its one of the unhealthiest foods you can eat!

 Its not just the empty calories that won't fill you up, it also contains harmful additives and preservatives which can contribute to a range of health issues if eaten regularly.

 So why exactly is it so unhealthy?

-Well for a start, bread is made from refined flour, which means that the fibre, bran and wheat germ (basically, all of the goodness) has been stripped out, to make it soft and delicate, more appealing and addictive.
+This means that the fibre, bran and wheat germ (which comprises of all the nutritional bulk and goodness) has been stripped out to make the finished product soft, delicate, more appealing and also addictive.

 The risk of strokes can’t be underestimated.